-In the case of Mr. Donati, the police officers were each able to attest to the authenticity of their own responses to Mr. Donati’s e-mails, but nobody could directly attest to the authenticity of the e-mails allegedly written by Mr. Donati, especially since Mr. Donati denied he was their author.
+With Mr. Donati, the police officers were each able to attest to the authenticity of their own responses to Mr. Donati’s e-mails, but nobody could directly attest to the authenticity of the e-mails allegedly written by Mr. Donati, especially since Mr. Donati denied he was their author.
 That’s the problem here, right?
-The authenticity of Mr. Donati’s side of the communication, which was obviously essential to upholding his conviction for e-mail harassment, could only be established through circumstantial evidence.
+The authenticity of Mr. Donati’s side of the communication, which was essential to upholding his conviction for e-mail harassment, could only be established through circumstantial evidence.

-I could not work these into the post, but here are some more nuggets from this case.
+I could not work these into the post, but here are more nuggets from this case.

 - Prior to the 2012 amendment to Maryland Rule 3-805 (the e-mail harassment statute), each e-mail sent was the unit of prosecution used in charging the defendant.
 Since that amendment, each course of conduct (or series of related emails) is now the unit of prosecution under Rule 3-805.
 Criminal lawyers understand what I’m saying here but I really don’t.

-- The court also reiterated the wide latitude which counsel has in performing closing arguments, while still emphasizing the fact that counsel is not permitted to comment upon facts not in the evidence or invite the jury to do so.
+- The court also reiterated the wide latitude that counsel has in performing closing arguments, while still emphasizing the fact that counsel is not permitted to comment upon facts, not in the evidence or invite the jury to do so.